IBM/smart-city-gateway/README.md

 ## Set up the Adafruit LoRa Feature M0 as the end point and install software dependencies

 **End Node Hardware**
-We can continue on by setting up a end node, which is responsible for reading sensor data and forwarding the packaged data to the gateway.
+We can continue on by setting up an end node, which is responsible for reading sensor data and forwarding the packaged data to the gateway.

 In this context, each end node consists of a microprocessor, a LoRa radio, an antenna, and one or more sensors.

-We opted to use a Adafruit LoRa Feather M0, which is a microcontroller that includes a LoRa radio, Cortex M0 processor, and a USB/battery port.
+We opted to use an Adafruit LoRa Feather M0, which is a microcontroller that includes a LoRa radio, Cortex M0 processor, and a USB/battery port.

 First, solder the included male headers to both sides of the LoRa Feather.
 <!-- <TODO, add pic> -->